verbb/gift-voucher/docs/developers/events.md

 ## Redemption related events

 ### The `beforeSaveRedemption` event
-Plugins can get notified before an redemption is saved
+Plugins can get notified before a redemption is saved

 ```php
 use verbb\giftvoucher\events\RedemptionEvent;